ryyanrashid01/devdocs/docs/Deploying to Virtual Machine/Droplet Setup.md

 Replace `/path/to/private-key` with the actual path to the file (for example, `~/.ssh/id_ed25519`), and `your_droplet_ip` with the server’s IP address.

-After running the command, you should be connected to the server as the root user.
+After running the command, it will prompt you to enter the password that you set when creating your SSH keys.
+After entering your password, you should be connected to the server as the root user.